Interfish/chatRoom/README.md

 ## Usage
 Note: If the server and clients are in the same network, server will print it's IP address after start.
-If they are in different network, you need to obtain server's external/public IP by some way.
+If they are in different network, you need to obtain server's external/public IP through some way.

 Port number of server and clients must be the same.
 ### Server